 - NEW: CDC COVID19Surge opens in a new tab (April 21) – A spreadsheet-based tool that can be used to estimate surge in demand for services during the pandemic.
 A user can generate estimates of needs for hospitalized COVID-19 patients, including the number requiring ICU level care and ventilatory support and compare to current capacity.

 - HHS – Medical Surge Capacity Handbook opens in a new tab

 - Wisconsin Department of Health Services – Guidelines for Managing Hospital Surge Capacity opens in a new tab.
 Wisconsin Healthcare Emergency Preparedness Program.
 Expert Panel on Medical Surge Capacity.
 (Rev. March 2015)

 Laboratory Specimen Collection, Testing and Reporting

-- CDC updated its interim guidelines opens in a new tab for clinical lab specimens of Persons Under Investigation (PUIs) opens in a new tab and lab biosafety on Feb.
-14. Providers should contact their local/state health department immediately to notify them of patients with fever and lower respiratory illness who live in or have traveled to an area with sustained transmission OR who have been in close contact (within six feet for at least 10 minutes) with a confirmed COVID-19 patient.
+- The CDC updated its interim guidelines opens in a new tab for clinical lab specimens on May 22.
+Recommendations regarding Persons Under Investigation (PUIs) opens in a new tab and lab biosafety were made on May 3.
+Providers should contact their local/state health department immediately to notify them of patients with fever and lower respiratory illness who live in or have traveled to an area with sustained transmission OR who have been in close contact (within six feet for at least 10 minutes) with a confirmed COVID-19 patient.

 - Organizations with Premier® Clinical Surveillance technology and services opens in a new tab, powered by TheraDoc®, can deploy real-time alerts or set population flags to identify and track patients with suspected or confirmed illness, giving Infection Preventionists back precious time they need to stem the spread of COVID-19.